GenessyX/async-es/README.md

 - Dataclass-friendly `Aggregate` base and `@aggregate` decorator
 - Simple `@event` method decorator to emit domain events
 - Pluggable `EventStore` protocol with in-memory and PostgreSQL (asyncpg) backends
+- Event-sourced `Repository` that rebuilds state by calling aggregate methods
-- `Repository` for rehydration + `Application` for save/notify orchestration
+- `Application` for load/save orchestration and optional notifications via `ApplicationNotifier`
 - Type-checked (mypy --strict) and linted (ruff), with CI on GitHub Actions

 ## Requirements
 - Python 3.14
-- For PostgreSQL tests/store: Docker (for testcontainers) and a running Docker daemon
+- For PostgreSQL/Kafka tests/store: Docker (for testcontainers) and a running Docker daemon

 ## Install
 Using uv (recommended):